FirebaseExtended/experimental-extensions/storage-label-videos/README.md

 **Cloud Functions:**

-- **process-video:** Listens to incoming Storage documents that are videos and executes video labelling detection on them.
+- **labelVideo:** Listens to incoming Storage documents that are videos and executes video labelling detection on them.

 **APIs Used**: